jrdnbrkfld/PP1-silver-street/README.md

 * #### Landing Page Image
     * The landing includes an image with an eye catching animation to really grab the users attention.
+    * This is included on all 3 pages, with a different background image on each one.
     * Cover text has been incorporated to give the user a small glimpse into the success of the venue.

     ![Landing Page](assets/images/readme/landing-page.png)